Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 MITRE: T1565.001 - Stored Data Manipulation (Impact)
 ```

-This confirms Wazuh correctly detects and hashes-out unauthorised changes to core network configuration in real time, and automatically maps the event to a MITRE ATT&CK technique (T1565.001, Stored Data Manipulation) without any custom rule-writing required — the mapping comes from Wazuh's default ruleset for file integrity events.
+Wazuh correctly detects and hashes-out unauthorised changes to core network configuration in real time, and automatically maps the event to a MITRE ATT&CK technique (T1565.001, Stored Data Manipulation) without any custom rule-writing required.
+The mapping comes from Wazuh's default ruleset for file integrity events.

 ### 7.4 Custom Wazuh Alert Parser